Loading Image

 Understanding what can cause a roof leak will help you pinpoint areas that might need repair.
 Roofs, like any part of your home, need maintenance to prevent these leaks.
 That maintenance starts in the attic.

 • Poor attic ventilation – It’s important that homeowners ensure their attics have proper ventilation.
-Otherwise, condensation can build up as you cool your home.
+Otherwise, condensation can build up as you cool your home, and encourage the presence of mold in your attic.

-• Problems with roof flashing – Check the roof flashing around vents, skylights, and chimneys, as well.
+• Problems with roof flashing – Check the roof flashing around vents, skylights, and chimneys.
 There should be flashing anywhere the roof planes intersect.
 Look around any attachments to the roof, too, such as TV antennas or satellite dishes.
 The holes drilled to secure these units can be a source of leaks.
-Take a walk around the roof, looking for removed attachments, as well, to close those holes.
+Take a walk around the roof, looking for removed attachments as well to close those holes.

-• Improper roof installation – If your home is prone to leaks, it could be because of the improper installation of your current roof.
+• Improper roof installation – If your home is prone to leaks, it could be because your current roof was improperly installed.
 Often problems exist with the membrane, flashing, or roof vents.

 If you know you have leaks in the roof but can’t find them, give us a call.
-Our highly qualified staff can give you some guidance or even send someone out to take a look.
+Our highly qualified roofing experts can give you some guidance or even send someone out for a complimentary inspection.

 How to Check the Roof For Leaks